Petro Poroshenko: Decentralization of power

 In mid-June Poroshenko started the process of amending Ukraine's constitution to achieve Ukraine's administrative decentralization.
 According to Poroshenko (on 16 June 2014) this was "a key element of the peace plan".
 In his draft constitutional amendments of June 2014 proposed changing the administrative divisions of Ukraine, which should include regions (replacing the current oblasts), districts and "hromadas" (united territorial communities).

 In these amendments he proposed that "Village, city, district and regional administrations will be able to determine the status of the Russian language and other national minority languages of Ukraine in accordance with the procedure established by the law and within the borders of their administrative and territorial units".
 He proposed that Ukrainian remained the only state language of Ukraine.

 Poroshenko proposed to create the post of presidential representatives who would supervise the enforcement of the Ukrainian constitution and laws and the observation of human rights and freedoms in oblasts and raions/raions of cities.
 In case of an "emergency situation or martial law regime" they will "guide and organize" in the territories they are stationed in.
 Batkivshchyna, a key coalition partner in the Yatseniuk Government, came out against the plan.

-He repeatedly spoke out against federalization. and did not seek to increase his presidential powers.
+He repeatedly spoke out against federalization, and did not seek to increase his presidential powers.

-1 July 2015 decentralization draft law gave local authorities the right to oversee how their tax revenues are spent.
+The 1 July 2015 decentralization draft law gave local authorities the right to oversee how their tax revenues are spent.
 The draft law did not give an autonomous status to Donbas, as demanded by the pro-Russian rebels there, but gave the region partial self-rule for three years.